UPDATED on 10.6.2019 (after the release of OpenShift 4.1): Added information on OpenShift 4.

 Red Hat created OpenShift long before Kubernetes project was found and from the start, it was a PaaS platform.
 By switching from their custom solution (they used something they called gears instead of containers) to Kubernetes it became easier to bring more features and one of the most exciting is integrated Jenkins.
 There are multiple CI/CD software solutions available, but Jenkins is still the biggest, most universal, generic and mature solution.
 It is also often used with Kubernetes clusters to build container images, perform Continuous Integration tasks on them and deploy them as containers on multiple environments with Continuous Deployment pipelines.
 Since it’s so popular then having it as a builtin part of OpenShift makes the whole CI/CD a lot less painful.
 Here’s a list of my favorite features of integrated Jenkins on OpenShift:

-- OAuth authentication - use your OpenShift login to log in to Jenkins and depending on the role you have on the project you get one of three jenkins role assigned (view, edit or admin)
+- OAuth authentication - use your OpenShift login to log in to Jenkins and depending on the role you have on the project you get one of three jenkins role assigned (view, edit or admin).
+In OpenShift 4 it finally works as a Single-Sign-On (in version 3 you have to login to a service each time using the same credentials).

 - support for source-to-image that allows you to create a custom jenkins image - a few files with plugins list, custom configuration and other resources, enable you to easily update it when a source image changes (that part also can be automated!) and use Jekins in a fully “immutable” mode